jariwilms/chroma-gl/README.md

 ## Prerequisites
 * C++23 Compiler
-  * Visual Studio 2026 Insiders is highly recommended.
+  * Visual Studio 2026 Insiders is highly recommended
-* An OpenGL 4.6 compatible graphics driver.
+* An OpenGL 4.6 compatible graphics driver

 ## Getting Started
 >[!NOTE]
 >The C++ module ecosystem is still maturing.
 Tooling support may be inconsistent.

 1. Create solution
-Run the generate.bat script in the root directory.
+Run the following command in the root directory: "generate.bat -s".
 Premake will generate a Visual Studio solution (.sln) along with project files
+Additionally, specifying the "-s" flag will create a standalone sandbox project
 2. Build the solution.
 If you do not encounter errors about missing module files, you may skip the next step
 3. (Optional) Fix module filename collisions
 Due to how Visual Studio currently handles C++ module dependencies, you may need to manually adjust some project settings